AugCogVR/cogbre-nexus/README.md

 Whatever is returned from the Oxide function call is dumped into a JSON string and returned to the client.
 There are minor exceptions for when the Oxide return value includes unserializable fields; see the code for those.

-### Compiler Stage Visualization:
-- Dict of "stages" list and "blockRelations" list
-- Each stage in the `stages` list consists of a type (C, llvm, asm), an identifier, the original code listing (dict of line number:code line), and the CFG blocks (dict of block name:block info, where block info includes the targeted blocks and the associated lines of code).
-- `blockRelations` is a triple-nested list (forgive me) and works as follows:
-  - Each innermost list identifies a block by [stage ID, block name].
-  - The next higher list is a group of related blocks; in this list, note there may be multiple blocks per stage or no blocks in a stage.
-  - The highest level list (blockRelations) is just the set of all relation groups.